Arkansas Museum of Fine Arts: Permanent collection

 The Arkansas Museum of Fine Arts's permanent collection is focused on drawings, which the museum defines as any unique work on paper, and contemporary craft objects.
 The collection holds objects from such historically recognized artists such as Rembrandt, Pablo Picasso, Odilon Redon, Andrew Wyeth, and Edgar Degas.
-The collection also represents numerous important late 20th century and contemporary artists such as Susan Hauptman, Gregory Gillespie, John Connell, William Beckman, Enrique Chagoya, Jane Frank, John Stuart Ingle, Tim Lowly, and Odd Nerdrum.
+The collection also represents numerous important late 20th century and contemporary artists such as Susan Hauptman, Gregory Gillespie, John Connell, William Beckman, Enrique Chagoya, Alan Feltus, Jane Frank, John Stuart Ingle, Tim Lowly, and Odd Nerdrum.
 One of the highlights of the Arts Center's collection is a collection of Paul Signac drawings and watercolours; many are on public display in a gallery dedicated to the Signac collection.

 Regular shows

-The Arkansas Museum of Fine Arts hosts the Annual Delta Exhibition, a juried exhibition of artist from Arkansas and its border states, Louisiana, Mississippi, Missouri, Oklahoma, Tennessee and Texas.
+The Arkansas Museum of Fine Arts hosts the Annual Delta Exhibition, a juried exhibition of artists from Arkansas and its border states, Louisiana, Mississippi, Missouri, Oklahoma, Tennessee and Texas.
 The exhibition was founded in 1958 to feature contemporary work by artists born in or currently living in the Mississippi Delta region.
 The museum also host an Annual Collectors Show & Sale.
 The curators of the museum bring in works—principally drawings—from a variety of galleries from New York and around the country.
 This gives local collectors access to works they wouldn't normally see and the general public to see the works of a number of contemporary artists.

 A competitive show of works from local school children is held annually as well.
 The Young Arkansas Artists show displays works from grades K-12 and awards prizes and honorable mentions for outstanding work.
 Schools with winning entries receive monetary awards to help promote their art programs.
 The Arkansas Museum of Fine Arts also organizes their National Drawing Invitational on a semi-regular basis.
 The show was designed to enhance to medium of drawing and to further awareness of draftsmanship as a contemporary art.